Goinza/Plugins-for-SRPG-Studio/FE GBA Battle Formula/$readme.txt

             Instead, it uses BaseUnitParameter.isParameterDisplayable from singleton-paramgroup.js line 192.
     The following functions are incompatible if the 2RN hit calculation is enabled:
         - AttackEvaluator.HitCritical.calculateHit from attack_order.js line 618.
+    The following functions are incompatible if you keep the exp-formula.js file:
+        - ExperienceCalculator._getNoDamageExperience from singleton-calculator.js line 814.
+        - ExperienceCalculator._getNormalValue from singleton-calculator.js line 847.
+        - ExperienceCalculator._getVictoryExperience from singleton-calculator.js line 820.

+VERSION HISTORY
+1.0 - February 22, 2020
+    - Initial version.

+1.1 - September 6, 2020
+    - Added the GBA formula for the experience calculations.